How to Build a Psychosocial Risk Register: Templates and Best Practices

 Informal workload discussions, EAP access, flexible start times

-Implement formal workload planning process, clarify role priorities, introduce regular workload check-ins, document escalation pathway
+Formal workload planning, clarify role priorities, regular check-ins, escalation pathway

-HR Manager to review monthly using survey results, absenteeism trends, and manager check-ins
+Monthly review using survey results, absenteeism, manager check-ins

 30/04/2026